mouseless/baked/docs/architecture/application.md

 To add a new extension to an application, you need to make use of the feature / layer system.

-DO does not allow you to use `build.Services.Add` or `app.Use` methods directly.
+Baked does not allow you to use `build.Services.Add` or `app.Use` methods directly.
 This is a design decision to avoid any unexpected behavior because the order of extensions may require a special attention as in [Enabling Cors][].

 `As` method provides an `ApplicationDescriptor` instance that has `Layers` and `Features` properties.
 Using these properties, you can add desired extensions